proehlen/peter_roehlen_net/content/posts/perseverance-vs-laziness.md

 ---
 15 minutes before I was due to start work this morning, I finally got some code working in a personal project that I’d been wrestling with for hours over the weekend.

-It got me thinking that it would be difficult to estimate which was a more important trait to human progress: bloody minded perseverance or laziness.
+Nothing I do is that important but it got me thinking that it would be difficult to estimate which was a more important trait to human progress: bloody minded perseverance or laziness.
 The latter of which is often the impetus for finding a different/better way.